Barbara Henning

 About me

-I am a professor for Islamic history at Mainz University with a focus on Ottoman and Turkish history and a theoretical grounding in cultural history and social anthropology.
+I am a professor for Turkish studies at University of Hamburg with a focus on Ottoman and Turkish history and a theoretical grounding in cultural history and social anthropology.
 For my PhD, I followed the trajectories of members of a late-19th century Ottoman-Kurdish family, working on the basis of self-narratives and qualitative network analysis.
 The overarching questions of memory, difference, and belonging have stayed with me since: I am currently researching Ottoman concepts of social boundaries, drawing on Ottoman advice literature, the example of the descendants of the Prophet Muhammad, and the management of diversity in Ottoman urban contexts.

 In AGYA, I can unlock new perspectives and synergies for my research, teaching, and professional outlook.